|

 individual cells to whales and redwoods, use symbols to survive and

 procreate.
 Its use of symbols determines the viability of any species.
+The nature

 of symbols presents a grand paradox: the use of a symbol simultaneously

 reflects and generates the state of being of any organism.
+We do not

 know how other species transcend this paradox so they can embrace change

+and evolve.
 The fact that cells have somehow retained the wisdom to

 sustain their current form through one billion years of all manner of